DANCE-Lab/DANCE-Wiki/docs/undergrad_ras/extended_syllabus_fall_24.md

 Meeting-specific resources, assignment reminders, and itineraries for specific meetings will be posted below

 ### September 18th
+Introductions
+- Discussion of lab projects and scope of lab research
+- Brief discussion on the [scientific method](https://plato.stanford.edu/entries/scientific-method/) and implementation of scientific research in a university setting

 ### September 25th
 JOURNAL CLUB 1: The Exposome